u-blox/ubxlib_evk_applications/README.md

 ttyEVK -> ttyUSB0 (2 UARTs - old rev EVB)
 ttyEVK -> ttyUSB2 (4 UARTs - new rev EVB)

-Please run it with `sudo ./setTTY2EVK.sh` after you have connected the EVK to the Raspberry PI USB port.
+Run `sudo ./setTTY2EVK.sh` after you have connected the EVK to the Raspberry PI USB port.
 Please note, this is not work if you have other ttyUSB devices connected!
 Only one EVK is supported.

 # Windows
-Please set the `BUILD_TARGET_WINDOWS` #define in the application's [config.h](cellular_tracker/config/config.h) file.
+Set the `BUILD_TARGET_WINDOWS` #define in the application's [config.h](cellular_tracker/config/config.h) file.

 ## Building
 Use the VisualStudio Code IDE and install the Micorsoft C++ compilers/dev kit.
 Install the CMake Tools extension.